 Greater Sydney Regional Plan Planning Proposal Response Objective 4: Infrastructure use is optimised The proposed uplift will ensure the public transport infrastructure is optimised.
 The site is located approximate 260m from the Victoria Cross Station entrance.
 Once complete, Sydney Metro will provide a high frequency service connecting major employment hubs such as Macquarie Park, Chatswood and the North Sydney and Sydney CBDs.
 The proposal positively contributes to this objective by placing density in a highly convenient location that will encourage use of existing and new transport infrastructure.
 Delivering density in the right location, such as the subject site, will help to drive better travel behaviour in future residents and workers, encouraging increased reliance on public transport.
-Objective 5: Benefits of growth realised by collaboration of This Planning Proposal will assist in the collaboration of government, community and business as follows: governments, community and business Renewal of this site for mixed-use development would assist government in contributing towards housing and employment targets for the centre, ensuring the proposal positively contributes to housing and economic policy of government.
+Objective 5: Benefits of growth realised by collaboration of governments, community and business This Planning Proposal will assist in the collaboration of government, community and business as follows: Renewal of this site for mixed-use development would assist government in contributing towards housing and employment targets for the centre, ensuring the proposal positively contributes to housing and economic policy of government.
 Construction of a portion of new road within the boundaries of the site to widen Church Lane from 3 - 4.5m to 6m and the excision of approximately 130sqm of land from the site area for dedication to the Council for the purpose of the new road following construction of the nominated works; and Embellishment of approximately 200m of footpaths and public domain around the site on the Pacific Highway, West Street, Church Lane and McLaren Street.
-Objective 10: Greater housing supply Objective 11: Housing is more diverse and affordable The GSRP provides housing targets for 2016-2036 (North District), as per the following: 0-5 year target (2016-2021): 25,950 additional homes; 20-year (2016-2036): 92,000 additional homes.
+Objective 10: Greater housing supply Objective 11: Housing is more diverse and affordable The GSRP provides housing targets for 2016-2036 (North District), as per the following: O-5 year target (2016-2021): 25,950 additional homes; O-5 year (2016-2036): 92,000 additional homes.
 This Planning Proposal seeks to enable a mixed-use development which would permit the development of apartments, in addition to commercial and retail uses.
-The Planning Proposal would directly contribute to the dwelling supply needed to meet the dwelling targets
+The Planning Proposal would directly contribute to the dwelling supply needed to meet the dwelling targets for the district.
+The indicative concept design at Appendix A accommodates 37 new dwellings.
+This outcome would positively contribute to achieving the housing targets for the Council as part of the North District with the GSC has confirming that Council will fall short of the minimum 5-year housing target by 170 dwellings.